quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames

-An endpoint MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than ACK and PADDING frames.
+An endpoint MUST NOT send more than one packet containing only an ACK frame per received non ACK-eliciting packet(ie: one containing only ACK or PADDING frames).
-An endpoint MUST NOT send a packet containing only an ACK frame in response to a packet containing only ACK or PADDING frames, even if there are packet gaps which precede the received packet.
+An endpoint MUST NOT send a packet containing only an ACK frame in response to a non ACK-eliciting packet, even if there are packet gaps which precede the received packet.
 This prevents an indefinite feedback loop of ACKs, which may prevent the connection from ever becoming idle.
-The endpoint MUST however acknowledge non ACK-eliciting packets(ie: those containing only ACK or PADDING frames) when sending ACK frames in response to other packets.
+The endpoint MUST however acknowledge non ACK-eliciting packets when sending ACK frames in response to other packets.

 Packets containing PADDING frames are considered to be in flight for congestion